Selfsat>IP22 Sat-IP Receiver

 Running on Docker

 A Docker image is available for running the Sat-IP client on a container.
-Please refer to the instructions on the Docker guide.
+Please refer to the instructions in the Docker guide.

 Compilation from Source